daleysoftware/aerofs-upstart/README.md

 ** Quick Install path is still in development **

-Run the quick-install script and follow the prompts.
-This will download the AeroFS or AeroFS Team Server debian, install it, create an aerofs user and configure upstart.
+Run the quick-install script and follow the prompts for a guided install experience.
+The AeroFS or AeroFS Team Server debian will be downloaded autmatically and installed.
+An an aerofs user will be created and upstart will be configured for you.

-This is the best way to install AeroFS on Ubuntu in most cases.
+This is the best way to install AeroFS on headless Ubuntu in most cases.

 A convenient one-line shell command to execute this script without downloading this repository:

     bash <(curl -sL https://raw.githubusercontent.com/mpillar/aerofs-upstart/master/quick-install.sh)

-Or, an even shorter (less secure) version:
+Or, an even shorter (but less secure) version:

     bash <(curl -sL http://ae.ro/1zW1mQG)